 Balance

-Balance Problems in MS
+Balance Problems in Multiple Sclerosis

 The cerebellum is located in the lower-back region of the brain, and helps to control movement, coordination, balance, and muscle tone.
 While demyelination in this area can cause tremor for some individuals, it can cause balance problems as well.
 Other components, such as vision, hearing, and movement of the arms and legs, are also involved in balance.
 Problems with the functioning of any of these areas can worsen balance, but conversely, some of these areas may be able to compensate for other deficits in balance.